 Sunblocks are generally recommended for babies and children (over sunscreens) by pediatricians, advocacy groups, environmentalists, etc. for various reasons [read more below in “sunscreen controversies“].

 The downside to sunblocks is that they are generally more expensive because of the cost of the minerals used to make them.
-Just note that a little goes a long way, and a single tube or two can last you the whole season.
+Just note that a little goes a long way, and a single tube or two could last you the whole season.

 Screens and blocks for kids come in lotions, sprays, and sticks.